JACCU is looking for a Programme Maker

 Our mission is to unite and support the organisations, initiatives, artists and practitioners who are representing and nourishing Japanese art and culture in the Netherlands and around.
 We partner up with local organisations and individuals in the field.
 Together we co-organise and facilitate language courses, training in various martial arts, traditional arts & craft workshops and many other socially-engaged activities.
 We aim to provide a rich and high-quality cultural offering under one roof to enrich the cultural climate of Utrecht and the Netherlands.

-- Create a sharp and distinctive program in Japanese art and culture field
+- Create a sharp and distinctive program in Japanese and Dutch art & culture field

 - Develop, plan and produce various co-productions, programs and festivals, in relation to our cultural and social function